Lamar Odom Claims That Khloe Kardashian & Kris Jenner Were Mean To His Family After His Overdose

 When Khloe Kardashian finally did allow family members into Lamar Odom’s room, the ex-Laker says that the drama ramped up.

-Odom claims that obscenities were yelled in his hospital room, and that JaNean told off Khloe, even revealing that she and her famous sisters were much “cuter on TV” than they were in real life.
+Odom claims that obscenities were yelled in his hospital room and that JaNean told off Khloe, even revealing that she and her famous sisters were much “cuter on TV” than they were in real life.

 Despite the drama, Kardashian stayed by Odom’s side throughout his recovery.
 When he was strong enough, Lamar eventually went to rehab.